-At Furman University, Dr. Blumenfield is the James B. Duke Assistant Professor of Asian Studies and teaches courses on the Anthropology of China, Cultural Anthropology, gender, and media.
-She is also affiliated with the Anthropology Program, the Women, Gender and Sexuality Studies Interdisciplinary Minor, the Film Studies Interdisciplinary Minor, and the Shi Center for Sustainability.
+Dr. Blumenfield teaches courses on China and Asia, with a special focus on gender and media; and on cultural anthropology.
+She is affiliated with the Anthropology Program, the Women, Gender and Sexuality Studies Interdisciplinary Minor, the Film Studies Interdisciplinary Minor, and the Shi Center for Sustainability.

-Dr. Blumenfield is also a founding board member and vice-president of the Cool Mountain Education Fund.
+Dr. Blumenfield is a founding board member and vice-president of the Cool Mountain Education Fund.